Apple supplier Foxconn cuts working hours, workers ask why

-LONGHUA, China (Reuters) - When Chinese worker Wu Jun heard that her employer, the giant electronics assembly company Foxconn, had given employees landmark concessions her reaction was worry, not elation.
+LONGHUA, China, March 30 (Reuters) - When Chinese worker Wu Jun heard that her employer, the giant electronics assembly company Foxconn, had given employees landmark concessions her reaction was worry, not elation.

 But at the Foxconn factory gates, many workers seemed unconvinced that their pay wouldn’t be cut along with their hours.
 For some Chinese factory workers - who make much of their income from long hours of overtime - the idea of less work for the same pay could take getting used to.